Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture_OLAP.md

 ---

 ### 4.2 tenant_coa

+**Purpose:** Acme's full Chart of Accounts — the list of GL codes that every cost and benefit line on every initiative must reference.
+Kept as a relational table because the CoA can have 10,000+ rows per tenant and analysts query individual GL codes by account type and cost centre during initiative building.
+A JSONB array inside `tenant.config_json` would make these lookups O(n) scans; a B-tree index on `(tenant_id, gl_code)` makes them O(log n).
+The `cost_centre` and `department` columns let analysts filter the CoA to codes relevant to their program area.

 Kept as a relational table.
 Unlike config overrides, the CoA can have 10,000+ rows per tenant and analysts query individual GL codes during initiative building — SQL index lookups are the right tool here.